 The ASICS JB Elite shoes are an upgrade in overall quality, long-term durability and (in my opinion) style options.

-However, it's a bit more expensive and still doesn’t have any straps.
+However, they’re a bit more expensive and still don’t have any straps.

 Hosting a famously tall high-top collar for superior ankle support, the Reebok Boxing Boots may be the unique footwear alternative for your deadlifting needs.

 - Excellent ankle support with high collars and an ankle strap

 - Extremely durable – It’s made for serious boxers, who move around much more than your average weight trainee.
 They even reinforced the upper with a synthetic overlay, specifically to increase durability.

 - Despite having a tall and thick, padded upper portion, the boots are

 - Tough rubber sole with little to no noticeable compression